josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Add a `redirect` route that translates the initial relative URL \(`''`\) to the default path \(`/heroes`\) you want.

 Add the default route somewhere *above* the wildcard route.
-It's just above the wildcard route in the following excerpt showing the complete `appRoutes` for this milestone.
+It is just above the wildcard route in the following excerpt showing the complete `appRoutes` for this milestone.

 <code-example header="src/app/app-routing.module.ts (appRoutes)" path="router/src/app/app-routing.module.1.ts" region="appRoutes"></code-example>

-The browser address bar shows `.../heroes` as if you'd navigated there directly.
+The browser address bar shows `.../heroes` as if you navigated there directly.

 A redirect route requires a `pathMatch` property to tell the router how to match a URL to the path of a route.
 In this app, the router should select the route to the `HeroListComponent` only when the *entire URL* matches `''`, so set the `pathMatch` value to `'full'`.